 The Elmira T. Stephens Fund was established in 1927 to honor the memory of “Mother” Stephens.
 The fund, which is still active today, raised money for scholarship awards to assist able and talented young people to fulfill their potential.
 Each year a select group of students from Santa Monica High School apply for the award and for many successful candidates it is the beginning of a long relationship with the Club.

-In 1937 a bequest from the estate of Laura E. Hubbell was set up to help the indigent women of Santa Monica and, in a continuation of that work, the Club has very recently made donations to Sojourn, the Rape Crisis Center, and WISE Senior Services.
-In addition the Club has raised money for the 826LA literacy project, Doctors without Borders and National Rescue Dogs.
-By donating to Pennies for Pines the Club is reforesting National Parkland at the rate of two acres per year.
+In 1937 a bequest from the estate of Laura E. Hubbell was set up to help with housing for Senior indigent women of Santa Monica.
+Today, the club strives to continue that effort in whatever ways we can.
+In addition, the Club has raised money for the 826LA literacy project, Doctors without Borders and National Rescue Dogs.
+By donating to Pennies for Pines, the Club is reforesting National Parkland several acres per year.

 On April 8, 1991 the Clubhouse was designated a City of Santa Monica Historical Landmark.